turn-project/turn/README.md

     exclude         List of file names or globs to exclude from tests list.
 Default: [] pattern         Regexp pattern that all test names must match to be eligible to run.
 Default: /.*/ (all) matchcase       Regexp pattern that all test cases must match to be eligible to run.
+Default: nil (all) tags            If specified, test cases must have at least one of these tags to be eligible to run.
-Default: nil (all) loadpath        Add these folders to the $LOAD_PATH.
+                    Requires minitest-metadata for tagging.
+Tags are colon-separated.
+Default: [] (all) loadpath        Add these folders to the $LOAD_PATH.
 Default: ['lib'] requires        Libs to require when running tests.
 Default: [] format          Reporter type (:pretty, :dot, :cue, :marshal, :outline, :progress).
 Default: :pretty